artischockee/localiser/README.md

       <p>{localiser.l('component/paragraph/text')}</p>
       {/* Use ls() function when you want to control locale manually */}
       <p>{localiser.ls('component/paragraph/text', null, 'ru')}</p>
+      {/* Second argument could be an object containing replacement data for the keys.
+          In 'component/span/text' key we have '%number' word, which, in this case, will be replaced with '30'. */}
+      <span>{localiser.l('component/span/text', { number: 30 })}</span>

       <button onClick={handleChangeLanguage}>Change app language</button>
     </>
   );